matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 encrypted contents of the message, given the server needs to be able to act on it.

+Senders may edit the `m.self_destruct` field in order to retrospectively change the intended lifetime of a message.
+Each new `m.replaces` event should be considered to replace the self-destruction information (if any) on the original, and restart the destruction timer.
+On destruction, the original event (and all `m.replaces` variants of it) should be redacted.

 ## Server-side behaviour

 When a client sends a message with `m.self_destruct` information, the servers